riverspirit/slot-game/README.md

 Uses vanilla JS in the front-end and back-end

 ### Coding standard
-Follows the Airbnb coding standards, with minor changes.
+Follows the [Airbnb JavaScript coding standard](https://github.com/airbnb/javascript/).
 Additionally, smaller functons with lower cyclomatic complexities are used, aiming to make code less buggy and easier to wrap the head around.

 Code can be linted using ESLint with: